open-organization/open-org-distributed-work-guide/README.md

-# The Open Organization Guide to Distributed Teamwork
+# Human at a Distance: An Open Organization Guide to Distributed Teamwork
 A community-produced guide to open principles and practices that enhance distributed, remote teamwork

 ## About the guide